scikit-hep/uproot3/README.rst

 .. _Remote files through XRootD: #remote-files-through-xrootd
 .. _Reading only part of a TBranch: #reading-only-part-of-a-tbranch
 .. _Iterating over files (like TChain): #iterating-over-files-like-tchain
-.. _Non-flat TTrees: jagged arrays and more: #non-flat-ttrees-jagged-arrays-and-more
+.. _Non-flat TTrees\: jagged arrays and more: #non-flat-ttrees-jagged-arrays-and-more
-.. _Non-TTrees: histograms and more: #non-ttrees-histograms-and-more
+.. _Non-TTrees\: histograms and more: #non-ttrees-histograms-and-more
 .. _Caching data: #caching-data
 .. _Parallel processing: #parallel-processing
 .. _Connectors to other packages: #connectors-to-other-packages